appdotnet/api-spec/content/docs/resources/channel/subscriptions.md

 Retrieve an "inbox" of the channels the user is currently subscribed to.
 This stream is ordered like an inbox with the stream containing the most recent post first.

+The `meta` response will contain unread counts for common channel types.

 <%= general_params_note_for "channel" %>

 <%= pagination_note %>